 No matter which free torrent client you choose, they’ll improve download times, especially on larger files.
 And, as long as you have enough space in your internal or external hard drive to store your digital haul, you're golden.

-The only way to keep yourself safe and anonymous when torrenting is to use a VPN (opens in new tab).
+The only way to keep yourself safe and anonymous when torrenting is to use a VPN.
 A VPN encrypts all your internet activity and passes it through a secure tunnel so that no one can see what you're reading or downloading - not even your ISP or the VPN service itself.
 One click and you're protected.
 This also allows you to unblock sites like The Pirate Bay, or access foreign versions of Netflix.
-The best VPN service according to our tests is ExpressVPN (opens in new tab) which effectively costs just $6.67 per month and has a risk-free 30-day money back guarantee.
+The best VPN service according to our tests is ExpressVPN which effectively costs just $6.67 per month and has a risk-free 30-day money-back guarantee.

-The best free torrent clients 2022
+The best free torrent clients for 2023

 qBittorrent is the perfect compromise.
 Some torrent clients offer every function imaginable while others keep things as simple as possible.
 This free torrent client, on the other hand, sits right in the middle, aiming to "meet the needs of most users while using as little CPU and memory as possible."